 Note: Most of these troubleshooting steps assume connectivity to the different devices of the bridge network.
 This connectivity means you have console access.
 During a bridging loop, for example, you probably cannot make a Telnet connection.

-If you have the output of a show-tech support command from your Cisco device, you can use Output Interpreter (registered customers only) to display potential issues and fixes.
+If you have the output of a show-tech support command from your Cisco device, you can use Cisco CLI Analyzer (registered customers only) to display potential issues and fixes.

 Before you troubleshoot a bridging loop, you need to know these items, at minimum: